codybrookes/Vending-Machine-Propestor/README.md

 ## Python Script to Get Emails for Lead Follow Up Automation
-Using the Python script you can then grab emails from the local business's
+Using the Python script you can then grab emails from the local business's for outreach